mmroden/wiki_selector/README.md

     MIN_EMPH: the number of articles to include from each of the emphasized project for the starting seed.

+Growing seeds requires a computer with at least 22gb of RAM to fit everything into memory, so use at your own risk if you don't have that much RAM.

 There is also code in there for doing list generation by genetic algorithms.
 This code is not yet ready for prime time, and should probably be avoided.